-Our previous blog (click HERE) explained some of the background around the use of stem cells and the current evidence.
+Our previous blog (click HERE) explained some of the background around the use of cartilage and bone marrow cells and the current evidence.
 We felt it would be useful to provide an update on our experience.
-The Manchester Hip Clinic is a national centre for hip arthroscopy and we have carried out nearly 1300 in total.
-Of these, we have carried out nearly 60 surgeries using stem cells since we started in 2017.
+The Manchester Hip Clinic is a national centre for hip arthroscopy and we have carried out nearly 1400 in total.
+Of these, we have carried out over 110 complex surgeries using cartilage and bone marrow cells since we started in 2017.

-The aim of the stem cells (which we harvest from the patients’ thigh bone and centrifuge to form Bone Marrow Aspirate Concentrate (BMAC)) is to regenerate damaged joint surface cartilage.
+The aim of the primative cells (which we harvest from the patients’ thigh bone and centrifuge to form Bone Marrow Aspirate Concentrate (BMAC)) is to regenerate damaged joint surface cartilage.
 When we first started, we simply combined it with Tisseal (a biological glue) and dripped it onto the damaged area (see previous blog).
-However, that does not give it structural stability, so more recently we have combined it with a biological scaffold (Chondrogide or Hyalofast).
+However, that does not give it structural stability, our technique then progressed so that we either combined it with a biological scaffold (Hyalofast) or used the patients own cartilage.
 While it is a more challenging procedure to do, recent research has suggested that the use of these scaffolds leads to improved and longer lasting patient benefit.

 The ideal candidate seems to be someone with localised areas of damage and with good quality surrounding joint surface (see image).
 If the damage is too extensive, then the graft is not supported and is more likely to fail.
 Older patients (>55) and those with damage on the ball of the hip seem to do badly so we tend to recommend robotic assisted hip replacements (click HERE) to them.